nohupped/pwb/Readme.md

 Note:

-- Block size always remain 128 bits (16 bytes), so the encryption has to be done in chunks if the password is > 16 bytes.
+- ~Block size always remain 128 bits (16 bytes), so the encryption has to be done in chunks if the password is > 16 bytes.~ This is not required, as `openssl::symm::{encrypt, Cipher, decrypt}` will take care of chunks for us.